TGD-HW/tgmanGH/docs/Manual/CZ/TGZ/TGZ-S-48-100_250RI/md/description.en.md

     ---
 	![uSD card connector](../../../../source/img/uSD.png){: style="width:40%;" }

+-   It is not primarily recommended to use the microSD slot in devices where significant vibrations are expected.
--   Use a standard microSD card.
-The card is included with the TGZ servo amplifier.
+	SD card is not included with the "RI" version of servoamplifiers.
 	For more information, see [SD cards](../../TGZ_SW/SD/md/SD.md#SDparams).

 -   **X10 - CAN**